 Sustainable agriculture is key to achieving the United Nations’ sustainable development goals (SDGs) and creating a better life for Africans.
 According the United Nations Food and Agriculture Organization (FAO), women make up about 50% of the agricultural labor force in developing countries like sub-Saharan Africa.
-If women farmers had same access to productive resources as men, they could increase yields on their farms by 20-30%, lifting 100-150 million people out of hunger.
+If women farmers had the same access to productive resources as men, they could increase yields on their farms by 20-30%, lifting 100-150 million people out of hunger.

-Sr. Catherine Wanza, LSOSF has made strides in eliminating hunger through sustainable farming.
+Sr. Catherine Wanza, LSOSF has made strides in eliminating hunger through sustainable farming in Kenya.
 As Director of the Ukweli Home of Hope, she helps provide basic necessities, utilities and tuition to nearly 100 boys.
 To save on utility costs, a biogas digester on the farm uses livestock waste to create gas that is piped to the home for cooking.
 Biogas production uses oxygen free digestion, which reduces odor, produces energy and improves the storage of manure.
 It also helps in reducing pollution.
 Much of her knowledge she gained through the mentorship of an alumna of ASEC's Sisters Leadership Development Initiative (SLDI) program.

 “By carrying out this project, though we do not have any income, it reduces our cost since we do not buy cooking gas, milk and manure.
 Through this means, we also protect the environment as a result of using natural things instead of artificial products.”